When I turned 40, I glanced in the mirror one morning and discovered a message. It read: “Get it back!”

 For four months I did eye exercises.
 The result was a slight upgrade in my vision (I no longer need glasses for close work) and a major boost in my mental outlook.
 Instead of kidding myself that I look better without glasses, I’m now grateful for my specs: My glasses do a pretty good job in hiding the effects of aging.
 At least that’s what I tell myself.

 The experience opened my eyes to just how valuable vision is, and how important it is to protect our peepers as we age.
 A 2002 Prevent Blindness America survey found that blindness ranked third (after cancer and heart disease) as people’s major fear.
 Our sight is precious to us, and for good reason.
 “Over 80 percent of what you learn comes in through your eyes,” says Jeffrey Anshel, OD, author of Smart Medicine for Your Eyes.
 But even if we know how important our vision is, we often have a funny way of showing it.
-We strain our eyes by spending hours on end reading or watching television, often without a rest.
+We strain our eyes by spending hours on end reading or watching television, and being on our computers and phones. . . often without a rest.
 We rub our eyes until they are bloodshot.
 We avoid eye doctors.
 “Studies show that most people have their cars tuned up more often than they have their eyes examined,” says Anshel, who has a private practice in Encinitas, Calif.

 If you are serious about wanting to keep your vision in tip-top shape, your first step is to protect your eyes from serious injury (scratches, cuts, chemical burns, and blunt trauma).
 Wear safety goggles or eye shields when undertaking potentially dangerous tasks or activities, including racquet sports, car maintenance, carpentry and biking.